RoboSDK/Flow/README.md

     - Notation:  `(A)`
     - Example: In C++ this is a `(A&&... a)->void` function, or any other process that emulates the behavior

-3. *Transformer* - A transformer is an function with at least one dependency and at least one function depends on it.
+3. *Transformer* - A transformer_impl is an function with at least one dependency and at least one function depends on it.
     - Notation:  `(A)->R`
     - Example: In C++ this is a `(A&&... a)->R` function, or any other process that emulates the behavior